oracle/weblogic-kubernetes-operator/docs-source/content/security/certificates.md

-If the operator needs to update the external certificate and key currently being used or was installed without an external REST API SSL/TLS identity, the `helm upgrade` command is used to re-start the operator with the new or updated kubernetes `tls secret` that contains the desired certificate(s).
+If the operator needs to update the external certificate and key currently being used or was installed without an external REST API SSL/TLS identity, the `helm upgrade` command is used to restart the operator with the new or updated Kubernetes `tls secret` that contains the desired certificates.

-The operator _requires_ a re-start in order to begin using the new or udpated external certificate.
-The Helm `--recreate-pods` flag is used to cause the existing kubernetes pod to be terminated and a new pod to be started with the updated configuration.
+The operator _requires_ a restart in order to begin using the new or updated external certificate.
+The Helm `--recreate-pods` flag is used to cause the existing Kubernetes pod to be terminated and a new pod to be started with the updated configuration.

-For example, if the operator was installed with the Helm release name `weblogic-operator` in the namespace `weblogic-operator-ns` and the kubernetes `tls secret` is named `weblogic-operator-cert`, the following commands can be used to update the operator certificate(s) and key:
+For example, if the operator was installed with the Helm release name `weblogic-operator` in the namespace `weblogic-operator-ns` and the Kubernetes `tls secret` is named `weblogic-operator-cert`, the following commands can be used to update the operator certificates and key:

 ```bash
 $ kubectl create secret tls weblogic-operator-cert -n weblogic-operator-ns \